avocado-framework/avocado/docs/source/guides/writer/chapters/writing.rst

 Results in::

-   $ avocado list --loader test.py
+   $ avocado list test.py
-   INSTRUMENTED test.py:NotInheritedFromTest.test
+   avocado-instrumented test.py:NotInheritedFromTest.test
-   INSTRUMENTED test.py:SpecificTests.test_specific
+   avocado-instrumented test.py:SpecificTests.test_specific

 The ``test.py:NotInheritedFromTest.test`` will not really work as it lacks several required methods, but still is discovered